djeada/Linux-Notes/notes/files_and_dirs.md

 - <i>date</i> is the most recent modification date of the file or directory (written to).
 The -u option displays the last time the file was visited (read).
 - <i>name</i> is the file or directory name.

-You may narrow the list by using wildcards:
+You may use wildcards to limit the displayed list to a particular group of files:

 ```bash
 ls /home/mydirectory/*.txt